The Daily Tea - Q&A with The Tea Spot’s Maria Uspenski, Founder and CEO

 What tea trends do you see rising?
 Anything specific to The Tea Spot?

-Functional, adaptogenic and CBD teas.
+Functional and adaptogenic teas.
 Everyone wants to feel more centered in this hectic time!

 I’d like to know more about where The Tea Spot sources their tea.
 Can you talk a little about that?
 Why you chose where you sourced, etc.